 Architecture Overview

-VSCode‑Logger is a Visual Studio Code extension designed to stream logs from embedded Linux devices over SSH, providing filtering, highlighting, bookmarking, search, and optional SSH command execution.
+VSCode‑Logger is a Visual Studio Code extension designed to stream logs from embedded Linux devices over SSH, providing filtering, highlighting, bookmarking, and search.
+Alongside log viewing, it provides device grouping, a Device Manager settings UI, one-off SSH commands, interactive SSH terminals, a dual-pane SFTP explorer, and optional external or embedded browser actions for device URLs.

-This codebase overview is made in terms of architecture, maintainability, security, performance, UI implementation and security.
-It is about the extension host code (TypeScript), Webview clients (JavaScript/CSS).
+This codebase overview is organized in terms of architecture, maintainability, security, performance, and UI implementation and security.
+It covers the extension host code (TypeScript) and the Webview clients (JavaScript/CSS).

 Design Principles